 Casa de São Lourenço, the second addition to the Burel Mountain Originals family, is a remarkable architectural achievement resulting from close collaboration between P-06 Atelier and Site Specific.

 The design of the hotel prioritizes the preservation of the existing historical building and its seamless integration into the surrounding landscape, honoring the original project by architect Rogério de Azevedo.
 After years of neglect, the old property was reborn in October 2018, occupying a privileged position at an altitude of 1,250 meters in the heart of the Serra da Estrela Nature Reserve.

 The hotel's new construction prominently features visible concrete, serving as a framework for observation and contemplation, reviving the connection between guests and the awe-inspiring landscape.
 The simple and rational geometry of the building allows for expansive glass surfaces and generous outdoor spaces in all of the hotel's rooms and social areas.
 Burel, a locally spun wool fabric, plays a central role in the design, harmoniously blending contemporary elements with the historical context and natural surroundings.
 The reuse of the original designs and furniture from the Pousada de São Lourenço, one of Portugal's pioneering hotels from the 1940s, further enhances this connection.

-The style of the interior is contemporary and essentially immersed in Portuguese design, maintaining the stunning renovated furniture by Maria Keil, one of Portugal's finest 20th-century artists.
-However, the room has been made also for the work of various contemporary Portuguese designers such as Nuno Gusmão, Marco Sousa Santos, Vicara, Util, Grestel, Bordallo Pinheiro, Bartolomeu Gusmão, Vanda Guerreiro.
+The interior style of Casa de São Lourenço is contemporary, deeply rooted in Portuguese design, and adorned with meticulously restored furniture by Maria Keil, one of Portugal's renowned 20th-century artists.
+Additionally, the hotel showcases the works of various contemporary Portuguese designers such as Nuno Gusmão, Marco Sousa Santos, Vicara, Util, Grestel, Bordallo Pinheiro, Bartolomeu Gusmão, and Vanda Guerreiro.